import-min/UCI-Heart-Disease-KNN-Neural-Networks/README.md

-# Cardiovascular Risk Prediction on the UCI Heart Disease Dataset Using K-Nearest Neighbors and Neural Networks🫀
+# Cardiovascular Risk Prediction on the UCI Heart Disease Dataset Using K-Nearest Neighbors and Neural Networks

 ## Overview
 This project explores cardiovascular disease risk prediction using tabular clinical data from the UCI Heart Disease dataset.
 The goal is to compare a distance-based model (K-Nearest Neighbors) with simple feedforward neural networks on a binary classification task.